wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 .. image:: images/inferencing/port.png
   :alt: Changing Ports

-Then you can see the Output Stream from the Machine Learning Model.
+Then you can see the output stream from the Machine Learning Model.
 You should be able to see the Raspberry Pi identifying objects!

 .. image:: images/inferencing/inference.png
   :alt: Coffee Inference